the issues we have

 But what are we doing with all of our time?

-In this idle state, I’ve witnessed even myself begin to idle, resorting to checking social media on my phone, sitting around listening to music, or even buying things in an attempt to restore some excitement to my life.
+In this idle state, I’ve even witnessed myself begin to squander my time, resorting to checking meaningless social media on my phone, sitting around listening to music, or even buying things in an attempt to restore some excitement to my life.